-We know that holidays are going to look different this year.
-Even though the COVID-19 pandemic may cause you to change your traditions, there are still ways that you can still celebrate.
-Based on CDC and health official recommendations, here are seven tips on how to adjust your holiday plans to keep you safe and reduce the chance of spreading the virus:
+We know that holidays are still going to look a little different this year.
+Even though the COVID-19 pandemic may cause you to change your traditions, there are still ways that you can celebrate!
+Based on CDC and health official recommendations, here are eight tips on how to adjust your holiday plans to keep you safe and reduce the chance of spreading the virus:

 Remember, the more events you host or attend, the higher chance you have of catching and spreading COVID-19.
 Try to limit your number of social activities and do as much with just your household as possible.

 This year, you can create new memories and maybe develop a few new customs that can carry on for years to come!

 Be sure to always follow the guidelines in your state and local area.